ErwinJr2/ErwinJr2/docs/manual/install.rst

 Run the software
 ------------------

-After installation, you can start the software by ``ErwinJr`` command or
+After installation, you can start the software by ``erwinjr`` command or

 .. code-block:: bash